paultuckey/vue3-plugin-bootstrap5/README.md

 ## Carousel

-TODO

-Add `v-vb-is:carousel` to your alert element.
+Add `v-vb-is:carousel` to your carousel element.

 Listen for events on your carousel element with: `@vb-slide-bs-carousel="someMethod"` and `vb-slide-bs-carousel="someMethod"`.